Not having a good wading jacket can really make or break your day out on the water.

 - Zippers corrode

 - Snap buttons

-- Not electronic friendly (some pockets get moister in them)
+- Not electronic friendly

 This fishing jacket is made from the same material that Patagonia makes their Rio Gallegos waders from.
 The River Salt jacket has a 4 layered polyester microfiber construction which is waterproof and breathable at the same time it also has the DWR (durable water repellent) finish — and it sheds water just as well as the waders do.